dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-PDF417Details.md

 **Return Value**

-The number of rows in the PDF417 barcode.
+An integer representing the number of rows in the PDF417 barcode.

 ### getColumns

-Get the number of columns in the PDF417 barcode.
+Returns the number of columns in the PDF417 barcode, indicating how many columns of modules it contains.

 ```java
 int getColumns();